Please ensure Javascript is enabled for purposes of website accessibility

 content-separator

-Clear Creek ISD Celebrates Those Who Give Back
+Celebrating Those Who Give Back

 Each year, Clear Creek ISD recognizes those who devote their time and energy toward the success of more than 40,000 students.
 Every campus names a volunteer of the year and an overall volunteer of the year for both the elementary and secondary levels is announced at the annual Volunteer & Partnership Breakfast.
 This special event enables the District to shine a light on the contributions of our generous parents and community supporters.